JoshuaJewell/JoshuaJewell/README.md

     <strong><a href="https://github.com/JoshuaJewell/abwe2-res">abwe2-res</a></strong> — The scripts and data analyses used in my second year project.
   </li>
   <li>
-    <strong><a href="https://github.com/JoshuaJewell/dada2">dada2 (modified)</a></strong> — Performance‑tuned fork of <a href="https://github.com/benjjneb/dada2">benjjneb/dada2</a> with AVX2/AVX‑512, OpenMP and CUDA optimizations for substantially faster amplicon processing.
+    <strong><a href="https://github.com/JoshuaJewell/MetaManifold-WebUI">MetaManifold-WebUI</a></strong> — A Julia pipeline with WebUI for amplicon metabarcoding from raw paired-end Illumina reads to filtered, taxonomy-annotated ASV/OTU tables.
   </li>
 </ul>